• turkey •

 Part of Speech: Noun

-Notes: Animals often get bad raps from the words we use: squirrelly, hare-brained, catty, piggy—all reflect human prejudices about animals that we interact with.
+Notes: Animals often get bad raps from the words we use: squirrelly, hare-brained, catty, piggy—all reflect human prejudices about animals we interact with.
 A widely held fallacy is that turkeys look up at the sky with their beaks open during rainstorms and drown as a result.
 This misconception led to the conclusion that turkeys are stupid birds, hence the second and third meanings of today's holiday word.

 In Play: We have now examined the word for the sound turkeys make, gobble, and the concept it contributed to, gobbledygook; it is time to look at the name of the animal itself.
 In addition to stupidity, turkeys are associated with plain speaking, as in "to talk turkey", but also in doing anything plainly, as in "to quit smoking cold turkey".
 For more about these phrases, read Dr. Goodword's Language Blog.